google-research/tuning_playbook/README.md

 -   It’s not uncommon to see papers with complicated piecewise learning rate (LR) decay schedules.
--   Readers often wonder how the authors arrived at such a complicated study.
+-   Readers often wonder how the authors arrived at such a complicated schedule.
 -   Many complicated LR decay schedules are the result of tuning the schedule as a function of the validation set performance in an ad hoc way:
     1. Start a single training run with some simple LR decay (or a constant